-Case Study 5: Pushing your paddocks to their fullest potential...
+Case Study 5: Pushing your fields to their fullest potential...
+Real-time protein mapping is the Missing Piece of the PA puzzle.

-Real-time protein mapping is the missing piece of the PA puzzle.
-When protein and yield data are available across a paddock then the following maps can be generated;
+When protein and yield data are available across a field then the following maps can be generated;

 - Protein and Yield Maps

 - Nitrogen Removal Maps

 - Gross Margin Maps

 - Diagnostic Maps